 In an underground parking garage without adequate ventilation, CO can easily exceed NIOSH and OSHA recommendations, and put workers, tenants and commuters at severe health and safety risks.
 Several states have passed laws to protect parking garage personnel from CO exposure.

-Ventilation systems, therefore, are a must for today?s mixed use underground parking facilities, but they can be costly to operate 24 hours, seven days a week.
-This is why mechanical contractors and HVAC specialists are increasingly specifying CO monitoring and ventilations systems for both new and existing parking structures.
+Ventilation systems, therefore, are a must for today's mixed use underground parking facilities, but they can be costly to operate 24 hours, seven days a week.
+This is why mechanical contractors and HVAC specialists are increasingly specifying CO monitoring and ventilation systems for both new and existing parking structures.

 The best CO sensing technologies will also alert facility and emergency personnel, via cell phone, in the case of dangerous concentrations of CO.
 Use of CO monitoring and ventilation can not only protect human health, but also can help prevent fire, as increased CO levels can sometimes predict the imminent threat of fire.

 While inadequate ventilation can drastically increase the risks of liability, continuous operation of ventilation systems can be costly.
 To minimize heat loss in winter, as well as conserve energy used by the ventilation fan motors, some parking garage owners began to operate ventilation systems only during peak traffic times, that is, during the morning and evening rush hours.
 This, however, failed to take into account instances in which a car was left idling or parking patterns varied from the norm.
 This explains the growing trend toward installation of CO monitoring and ventilation control systems.